 Create a profile, search for 2016-2017 GA openings and apply for an available Graduate Assistantship.

 - Academic graduate assistantships are available for most graduate degree programs.
 Each graduate degree program selects a number of highly qualified students in the degree program for these graduate assistantships and the students work with various faculty members in the department.
 Students interested in an academic graduate assistantship are encouraged to contact their respective graduate coordinator.

 - Administrative graduate assistantships are available to qualified students from any degree program.
 Administrative GA positions are available in various non-academic departments such as Advancement, Enrollment Services, University Police, etc..

-- Resident Hall graduate assistantships require the student to live in one of the on-campus resident halls and provide services as needed by Student Affairs in the management of the residence halls.
+- Residence Hall graduate assistantships require the student to live in one of the on-campus residence halls and provide services as needed by Student Affairs in the management of the residence halls.
 In addition to the monetary compensation and tuition waiver, these positions provide a housing waiver.
-For information on Residence Hall Graduate Assistantships, call (570) 422-3138.
+For information on Residence Hall Graduate Assistantships, call (570) 422-3105.